chippyash/Math-Matrix/README.md

 #### Additional transformations are supported by numeric matrices

 *  Invert - Returns the inverted matrix or throws an exception if not possible.
-The current inversion method relies on determinants and as noted, this is only currently feasible for matrices up to 9x9
+ThThe current inversion method relies on determinants and as noted, this is only currently feasible for matrices up to 9x9

 <pre>